useflyyer/flyyer-docs/guides/introduction.md

 ## What is Flayyer?

 **Flayyer enables companies to present the best possible links for every page of their website when it is shared**.
-You don't need to manually create all of yours link previews.
+You don't need to manually create all of your link previews.
 Just take a Flayyer template and use it everywhere to superpower your website.

 We guarantee the best possible links for each social media platform.